 “That’s a man’s clothing,” she said.

 “It’s utilitarian,” Vasher said, walking toward the doorway.
 “I’m not going to waste money buying you rich dresses, princess.
-You’ll just have to get over it.”
+You’ll just have to get used to those.”

-She opened her mouth, but then shut it, tossing aside her complaint.
-At least she had clothing.
+She opened her mouth, but then shut it, discarding her complaint.
 She’d just spent a week running around in a thin, nearly-translucent shift that had only covered her to mid thigh--assuming a breeze didn’t blow it up.
 She took the trousers and shirts thankfully.

 “Please,” she said, turning toward him.
 “I appreciate this clothing.
 But can I at least know where you intend to take me?”

-Vasher paused in the doorway.
+Vasher hesitated in the doorway.
 “I have work for you to do.”

 She shivered, thinking of the bodies Denth had shown her, and of the men that had tried to take her away.
 The men Vasher had killed.
-“You’re going to kill again, aren’t you?” she asked.
+“You’re going to kill again, aren’t you?”

 He turned back toward her, frowning.
 “Denth is working toward something.
 I’m going to block him.”

 “Denth was working for me,” she said.
 “Or, at least, he was pretending to.
 All of those things he did, they were at my command.
-He was just playing along to keep me complacent, to keep me from realizing that he was keeping me captive.”
+He was just playing along to keep me complacent, to keep me from realizing that I was his captive.”

 Vasher laughed a barking laugh, and Vivenna flushed.
-Her hair, finally responding to her mood, turned red.
+Her hair--responding to her mood for the first time since her shock at seeing peprin dead--turned red.

 “You laugh at me,” she said.
 “But I was just doing the best I could.
 I wanted to help my people in the upcoming war.
 Fight against Hallandren.”